brihadeesh/brihadeesh.github.io/content/emacs/index.md

 draft = false
 +++

-## All things Emacs {#all-things-emacs}

-This should show everything I work on in Emacs
+This should show everything I use or have worked on in Emacs.

 ## Literate config {#literate-config}